prividentity/PrivateIdentity-Oldd/Lamdba-deploy.md

 `sam deploy --guided`

-Enter a stack name you like, enter the AWS region your function should resist and hit 'y' when asked.
+Enter a stack name you like, enter the AWS region, image Repository your function should resist and hit 'y' when asked.
 SAM config remain at defaults.